surister/blog/content/blog/implementing-uuid8-for-cratedb.md

-One effect of this is the typical lack of monotonically increasing ids, commonly known as [AUTO-INCREMENT]{.h}; that is a table's column which every time a new row is inserted the column's value gets incremented monotonically (usually by 1), it is extremely common in the SQL world.
+One effect of this is the typical lack of monotonically increasing ids, commonly known as [AUTO-INCREMENT]{.h}; that is a table's column which every time a new row is inserted the column's value gets incremented monotonically (usually by 1).

 One example you might be familiar with is the [SERIAL]{.h} datatype in postgres,